Table of Contents

-In this post, we’ll break down how Supabase Auth and Auth0 compare across key dimensions that matter most to startup teams: ease of integration, cost, customization, security, and ecosystem fit.
-We’ll also share lessons we’ve learned from working with startups that have used both services, including when we recommend one over the other—and when to consider alternatives like Firebase Auth or Clerk.
+In this guide we break down how the two compare across the dimensions that matter most: ease of integration, cost, customization, security, and ecosystem fit.
+We also cover when to consider alternatives like Firebase Auth or Clerk.

 1. Getting Started: Time to First Login